semaphoreci/docs/docs/programming-languages/elixir.md

 ExUnit.start()
 ```

-Running your tests with this setup will also generate `junit.xml` summary report.
+Running your tests with this setup will also generate a `junit.xml` summary report.

 ### Publishing results to Semaphore

-To make Semaphore aware of your test results you can publish them using [test results CLI ↗][test-results-cli]{target="_blank"}:
+To make Semaphore aware of your test results, you can publish them using [test results CLI ↗][test-results-cli]{target="_blank"}:

 ```shell
 test-results publish /tmp/junit.xml